Deeplite/neutrino/docs/samples.rst

 .. important::

-    Currently, the multi-GPU support is available only for the Production version of Deeplite Neutrino.
+    Currently, the multi-GPU support on multiple machines is available only for the Production version of Deeplite Neutrino.
 Refer, :ref:`how to upgrade <feature_comparison>`.

 .. code-block:: console